5.1. Introduction to OpenOCD

 -f file |

-use configuration file |
+Use specified configuration file |

 -s dir |

-dir to search for config files |
+Directory to search for config files |

 -l logfile |

-redirect log output to logfile |
+Redirect log output to specified file |

-nuclei cpuinfo
+The nuclei cpuinfo

 flash bank name nuspi base size chip_width bus_width target spi_base [simulation]